python/devguide/developers.rst

 Permissions History
 -------------------

+- Meador Inge was given push privileges on Sep 19 2011 by GFB, for general contributions, on recommendation by Mark Dickinson.

 - Sandro Tosi was given push privileges on Aug 1 2011 by Antoine Pitrou, for documentation and other contributions, on recommendation by Ezio Melotti, R. David Murray and others.